Fresh spinach pasta is easier than you might think and the result is so delicious. Try with a simple sauce/browned butter for a tasty meal.

 Can you make fresh pasta ahead of time?

-This fresh spinach pasta is such a beautiful color and tastes great, plus it's packed full of spinach goodness so really, what's not to love?
+This fresh spinach pasta is such a beautiful color and tastes great, plus it's packed full of spinach goodness.
+Yes, it takes a little time, but you can almost taste the effort as you enjoy it.
+And enjoy you will.

 Try these other homemade pasta recipes: